EDUCATIONAL ADVENTURES

 • Attending cultural festivals

-• Hispanic Heritage Celebration, Amish culture, African American culture, Native American culture.
+• Attending Hispanic Heritage Celebration, Amish culture, African American culture, and Native American culture events.

 • Visiting cultural centers

-• International programs which are organized by school, community, society
+• International programs which are organized by the school, community, society

 • Attending a cultural event hosted by the school

-• Visiting museums which reflect different cultural backgrounds
+• Visiting museums that reflect different cultural backgrounds

 The entry to Log:

-Scholars enter their intercultural activities information in their Concept SIS student account under “Cultural Exposure”.
+Only the Advisor enters their intercultural activities information in their PowerSchool student account under “Cultural Exposure”.

 Out of Town Trip